 The expense assumptions have been set based on an expense analysis undertaken by ILUK.
 Expense assumptions are set separately for fixed expenses, variable expenses and expense inflation.
 The analysis takes all of ILUK's expenses into account.
 This includes acquisition, administration, investment management, claims management and overhead expenses.
 The analysis splits the expenses into two categories - acquisition and renewal.
 The renewal expenses are used in the calculation of the Technical Provisions after a further split between per policy/fixed and variable costs has been applied.
-Expense efficiencies are projected for the first three years of the valuation period, such that no inflation is applied - this represents an assumption change since the previous valuation.
+Renewal expense assumptions are set based on the company's business plan over the coming year, and expense inflation is assumed to be 0% over the second and third year of the projection to recognise expected expense efficiencies.
 Thereafter, inflation is applied to renewal expenses and is taken to be the rate implied by the Gilt yield at the valuation date for the duration of the modelled expenses.

-Expense assumption 2019 2018
+Expense assumption 2020 2019

-Per policy £60 £60
+Per policy £58 £60

-Variable (% of Funds Under Direction) 4.5bps 4.5bps
+Variable (% of Funds Under Direction) 4.4bps 4.5bps